An introduction to Naples

 Not only is this a special course, it is also a special site.
 When building the course tons upon tons of rock were blasted and shifted to create huge lakes and impressive elevation changes.
 So many courses in Florida are flat, and this design feature is a welcome change from the norm.

 The site is also defined by hundreds of oak trees, palms and pines with huge bunkers coming into play.
-Sadly for the average golf tourist, Calusa Pines is an intensely private club, so befriending a member is your only hope of getting on here.
+Sadly for the average golf tourist, Calusa Pines is an extremely private club, so befriending a member is your only hope of getting on here.

 Bay Colony Golf Club